By Tobi Adenola

 Knowing the job you want is a significant step in your job search.
-You cannot apply to a job that does not match your skillsets and expect a response.
+You cannot apply for a job that does not match your skillsets and expect a response.
 For example, a fresh graduate of Theatre Arts might find it challenging to land a job as Head of Internal Audit in a bank.

 Write a winning resume

 If you’re job hunting, it is imperative to have a great resume.
 It is to a job seeker what a weapon is to a war soldier.
 It is a summary of who you are and should be error-free.
-It should contain information such as your full name, email address, phone number, LinkedIn URL address, a personal statement, education, qualifications/trainings, core skills, work experience, awards, personal achievements, etc. The following points are handy if you want to craft a concise resume:
+It should contain information such as your full name, email address, phone number, LinkedIn URL address, a personal statement, education, qualifications/training, core skills, work experience, awards, personal achievements, etc. The following points are handy if you want to craft a concise resume:

 - Focus on what you have achieved